atzori/atzori.github.io/index.md

 Highlights
 ----------

+- Area Editor of the [Encyclopedia with Semantic Computing](http://www.worldscientific.com/worldscinet/esc).
+Interested in publishing an entry in the enciclopedia?
+[Details are available](http://community.worldfolios.com/public/ESC-Production.pdf), or just drop me an email!

 - Co-PI with Prof. [Carlo Zaniolo](http://www.cs.ucla.edu/~zaniolo/) (UCLA) of a [**Google Research Award**](http://googleresearch.blogspot.com/2015/02/google-faculty-research-awards-winter.html).
 Our project _Exploiting Structured Queries in Question Answering and Search_ got extended coverage on local press such as [Wired.it](http://www.wired.it/economia/business/2015/03/11/google-award-rivoluzione-dei-motori-ricerca-passa-dalla-sardegna/) (Italian).